wmacmillan/data-products/README.md

 : specific processes for value creation.

 Business Case
-: a seperable domain of one or more business purposes which define value for clients.
+: a seperable domain of one or more business purposes which define value for users.

+User
+: someone who derives value from the use of data.
+Typically a human, though, can be a post-human automated process either as a part of, or separate from, the simulation.

+Client
+: the computer driven interfacing tool for the humans.
+Occasionally used with a different meaning to indicate a paying customer of some sort who is supposed to be getting value from data.

 Value
 : utility, with a homomorphism to USD, derived from providing goods or services that ameliorate the human condition.
-A data product must provide value to clients, which is captured by the business as revenue and, ideally, profit.
+A data product must provide value to users, which is captured by the business as revenue and, ideally, profit.

 ### 1.1.
 Roles